rickhenderson/tutorials/README.md

-# tutorials
+# Tutorials
-A collection of various information for tutorials
+A collection of various information for tutorials.